2600-series (CTA): History

 From 1993 until 2015, these cars were used on the Red Line.
 These cars were removed from service from the Red Line in 2015 and replaced by the 5000-series cars, with its 2600-series cars being reassigned to the Blue and Orange Lines.

-When the Yellow Line was converted to third rail power in 2004, the Yellow Line was usually operated with these cars from 2010 until 2014 when they were replaced by the 5000-series cars.
+The Yellow Line was typically operated with 2600-series cars between 2010 and 2014, when they were reassigned and replaced on the Yellow Line with the 5000-series.

-When the Pink Line began service in June 2006, its fleet consisted mostly of these cars with the 2200-series cars.
-These cars were removed from service from the Pink Line on June 8, 2012 and were replaced by the 5000-series cars, with most of its 2600-series cars being reassigned to the Blue Line to replace its 2200-series cars.
+When the Pink Line began service in June 2006, its fleet consisted mostly of 2200-series and 2600-series cars.
+The 2600-series cars were removed from service from the Pink Line on June 8, 2012 and were replaced by the 5000-series cars, with most of its 2600-series cars being reassigned to the Blue Line to replace its 2200-series cars.

 From October 2013 until March 2015, some of these cars were also reassigned from the Red Line to the Purple Line as an interim replacement for its 2400-series cars, with these cars making up the majority of the Purple Line fleet until May 2014 when most were phased out in favor of the 5000-series cars.
 These cars were used on the Purple Line from 1993 until 2015.

 In September and October 2018, several of these cars on the Blue Line were transferred to the Orange and Brown Lines in exchange for the 3200-series cars.
 The Orange Line now operates entirely with the 2600-series cars.

 These cars were used for the West-Northwest, Lake/Dan Ryan, Howard/Englewood/Jackson Park, Ravenswood, and Evanston routes.

 These cars have been used for all 8 "L" lines of the Chicago "L" system, although those that operated on the Green Line were usually borrowed cars from other lines.

 300 of the 2600-series cars went out of service during the blizzard of 1999; the rehab of the 2600-series cars began shortly after the blizzard, with the first rehabbed cars going into service in March 1999.
 The rehab was completed in October 2002.

 Budd/Transit America had completed car 3200 on April 3, 1987.
 Car 3200 was not only the final railcar of the 2600-series order, but was the final railcar to be constructed by Budd/Transit America; once the order was completed, Budd shut down its railcar business.

+Starting in late 2022, a handful of cars were repurposed for work service to replace the 2400-series cars assigned to work service.